 The dynamics of ecological transition, in order to be acceptable and sustainable, also implies bringing concrete and rapid benefits to a growing number of citizens.
-This ever-increasing logic is currently facing three major limitations2 : the deterioration of the conditions of access to resources, the decline in the purchasing power of a large part of the population and a disconnection between the supply of products and the improvement of the living conditions of their potential customers.3 The exponential growth of technological products and services has contributed to disconnecting innovation from the real needs and expectations of the population.
+This ever-increasing logic is currently facing three major limitations2 : the deterioration of the conditions of access to resources, the decline in the purchasing power of a large part of the population and a disconnection between the supply of products and the improvement of the living conditions of their potential customers.
 The exponential growth of technological products and services has contributed to disconnecting innovation from the real needs and expectations of the population.
 Only one French person in ten now perceives it as an opportunity to improve everyday life.
 Consumers expect brands to bring them pragmatic service benefits and work for society.
 Moreover, this disconnection has a negative impact on the contribution of technology and feeds a feeling of exclusion for a growing number of citizens.
 A significant part of the population, 20 to 30%, cannot adapt to advanced technologies or even refuse them.
 Innovation issues also arise in terms of accessibility.
 Over the last three decades, GDP growth has been achieved without affecting the problem of inequality, poverty rates, quality of education, etc. The challenges of innovation also arise in terms of accessibility.
 However, one of the foundations of innovation is to improve living conditions.
 For André Torre3 , innovation should not be captured by technologists.
 It is also organizational, social or institutional.

 How do you recognize a low-tech?